 Shredders are designed to handle a specific type of paper and using anything other than that type of paper can damage the blades and render the machine useless.
 Many people mistakenly think that any size of paper can be shredded, but this is not the case.
 Smaller pieces of paper should be shredded first to avoid damaging the blades.
 Foreign objects in the shredder such as staples and paper clips can get caught in the blades and cause them to break.

-Non-traditional materials like credit cards, computer disks and the like require specialized equipment.
+Non-traditional materials like credit cards, computer disks, hard drives, and more also require specialized equipment.
 When you do this in-house, your shredder likely can’t properly handle them.
 Yet, those you assign to the duties may feed them through anyway.
-This can result not only in inadequate document destruction, but serious damage to your machinery.
+This can result not only in inadequate document destruction but serious damage to your machinery.
 Outsourcing allows you access to all the specialized equipment needed to handle everything from paper to hard drives.

 Most personal shredders aren’t designed to deal with constant use.
-They’re for home use, taking care of old bills and the like.
-It’s likely that your company has lots of bulk files that need to be handled and your shredder could easily not be up to the job.
-Using these machines all the time can result in jams and breaking down.
-This is not the case with the bulk equipment used by a professional Southern New Jersey shredding service, which is designed to handle large-scale destruction.
+They’re for home use, taking care of old bills, and small amounts of personal information.
+It’s likely that your company has lots of bulk files that need to be disposed of all at once instead of on a regular basis, and your shredder could easily not be up to the job.
+The result is that the blades get jammed, and the motor can overheat and even catch fire.

 Let’s face it—shredding documents in house requires you to deal with taking time out of your normal and busy routine to destroy confidential information.
-There will be occasions when you feel you just don't have the time for it and it goes undone.
-At this point, enter legal compliance issues.
-With an outsourced firm, all you need do is make a phone call—the service will handle the rest and provide savings in the cost of your time!
+There will be times when you believe you don't have enough time for it, and it gets overlooked.
+At this point, legal compliance concerns come into play.
+Simply make a phone call to an outsourcing firm—the service will take care of the rest and save you money on your time!